afrazier01/Statistical-Computing-Project/README.md

 In this report, I have used data I preprocessed in a separate QMD file to explore different questions through advanced data transformations and statistical methods.

-I have uploaded both rendered QMD and PDF files for the pre-analysis data transformations and final project report.
-You must download the files for view.
+I uploaded the rendered QMD and PDF file for both the pre-analysis data transformations and final project report.
+You must download them to view.